jbilander/sdbox/README.md

 ***

 Almost done!, time to put the LEDs on.
-To get the correct length for the LEDs used in the sdbox 3d-printable case, I used a leftover trial print from the bottom part and drilled a hole through it to give me access to tack the LEDs down with the iron while holding the LEDs in place.
-Cut the legs of the legs so that you can remove the pcb from the case and solder and trim them afterwards.
+To get the correct LED height for the sdbox 3d-printable case, I used a leftover trial print from the bottom part and drilled a hole through it to give me access to tack the LEDs down, with the iron, while holding the LEDs in place pressing on the legs gently.
+Cut the legs like in the picture below so that you can remove the pcb from the case and solder and trim them better afterwards.
 Job done!

 ***